After a successful login, you will see Aggie’s front end interface as below.

 In this example we are going to set up the email with Sendgrid’s service.

-Click the Settings tab and select the Settings option in the dropdown list.
+Click the Settings tab and select the Configuration option in the dropdown list.

 Click Edit on the Email transport row of the email section (the last Edit).